osrf/gazebo_design/robocup3ds/robocup3ds.md

 than 50 Hz to maintain the simulation stability.
 In any case, we will always run Sense(), Act() and UpdateGameState() at the given frequency.

 ## Models and worlds

 ## Testing

+Each class must have its own unit tests.
+Next are some examples of test cases:

+* Server: Basic communication with the server using sockets and parsing/unparsing S-expressions.

+* GameState: The game state will have its own internal variables to store the position of the ball, last team that touched the ball, player positions and time.
+We should cover most of the game situations that happen during a game.
+Example:

+  Initial state: play
+  Action: Ball enters the Team1 goal.
+  Result: The new state should be goalTeam2, after n seconds the new state should be kickoff, and then, the ball should be in the middle of the field.

+* Effector: Unit tests to guarantee that the accessor methods are correct.
+Another interesting test might be to test the conversion from an S-expression to an Effector object.
+This will be used by the server to populate new effectors.

+* Perceptor: Unit tests to guarantee that the accessor methods are correct.
+We will also test the conversion from a perceptor object to an S-expression.
+This feature will be exercised by the Robocup3dsPlugin during the Act() phase.

+When the basic functionality is in place, we could have a basic team of agents and execute some integration test that will spawn Gazebo with the RoboCup3dsPlugin and will exercise a subset of the functionality.
+This will probably require to have access to some of the teams codebase.

 ## Pull requests